plangrid/flask-rebar/docs/pydantic.rst

 plain Marshmallow schema classes. ``validated_body`` returns the Pydantic model that validated the request (compatible with type hints):

+.. note:: When validation fails for a Pydantic schema, Flask-Rebar raises
+    Pydantic's native ``ValidationError``.
+It is not converted to a Marshmallow ``ValidationError``, so its error details and attributes follow Pydantic's format.

 .. code-block:: python

    from flask_rebar import Rebar